It’s been a whole month since I left the world of football governance and officially launched as a freelance writer.

 I spoke to my coach about this last week too.
 She said that if clients ask you to keep working for them, renew contracts or use your services repeatedly, this is the best possible feedback you can get as someone who is self-employed.

 Funnily enough, the same day I asked her about this, I also received an email from one of my clients saying he had had some great feedback about the improvements I had made to their Instagram account.
-I have saved that email in a feedback folder so that if I have a day when I need some extra motivation, or I need to nip my imposter syndrome in the bud, I have a ready-made folder I can jump into and give myself that all-important pep talk.
+I’ve saved that email in a feedback folder so that if I have a day when I need some extra motivation, or I need to nip my imposter syndrome in the bud, I have a ready-made folder I can jump into and give myself that all-important pep talk.

 I also think that getting feedback when you are a freelance writer, tends to be a lot easier than perhaps other freelancing jobs.
 I have recently ghostwritten an eBook for a client.
 At specific milestones, I had to submit the document for review, and then the client would return the work with editing suggestions.
 As a freelance writer, you quickly have to get used to dealing with what the client wants and not what you want!
 You also have to get used to editing taking a lot more time than writing!